petragrunheidt/fraud-prevention/data_analysis/1 - Getting started.md

   ### Building objects in ruby to analyze patterns in the dataset

-  Disclaimer: this is the perfect use case for a jupyter notebook, but I'm using this markdown rubyter notebook all the same For this part of the project, I developed a simple csv parsing script that transforms the csv file into a hash so I can interact with the dataset.
+  Disclaimer: this is the perfect use case for a jupyter notebook data analysis in python, but I'm using this markdown rubyter notebook all the same
+  For this part of the project, I developed a simple csv parsing script that transforms the csv file into a hash so I can interact with the dataset.
   The starting point is running: